-Additional ARC staff comments related to transportation and water resources, along with external comments received from contacted parties during the review period, are included in this report.
+Additional preliminary ARC staff comments, related to water resources and transportation, are included in this report.

 Further to the above, Regional Centers are metro Atlanta's centers for employment, shopping and entertainment.
 These centers should be connected to the regional transportation network with existing or planned high-capacity transit service.
 In most cases, these centers have a jobs-housing imbalance, so housing options should be expanded within their boundaries, especially around existing or planned transit.
 Some Regional Centers could also be considered "Edge Cities," developed in a suburban, auto-oriented way.
 They have limited multi-modal transportation options and are challenged by increasing congestion.
 Local plans and policies should support efforts to transform these areas into highly accessible mixed-use urban hubs.
 General policy recommendations for Regional Centers include: